 2. Progress summary.
 This section should include a high-level review of overall project goals and the progress made toward them so far.
 Is the project on track, behind or ahead of schedule?
 Is it over or under budget?
 The progress summary should highlight any items that need stakeholder attention—even if those items are also discussed in a later section of the report.

 3. Overall project health and percent complete.
-This section should indicate the “health,” or status, of various project items, such as the following:
+This section should indicate the health (or status) of various project items:

 Milestones and Deliverables

 A picture is worth a thousand words, so use visuals whenever possible.
-For example, you can use colors to represent status or include a “percent complete” chart, a Gantt chart or a table showing progress against milestones and deliverables.
+You can use colors to represent status or include a percent complete chart, a Gantt chart or a table showing progress against milestones and deliverables.

 The second section in your report should detail the progress made toward significant milestones and deliverables (identified during project planning).